johnprg/Legit/README.md

 Both datasets contain text samples which have been labelled as 'Real' or 'Fake'.

+### Data Preprocessing/Preparation

-#### Methodology
+#### Preparation
-1. Train on existing datasets of news articles from two distinct sources, which labelled articles as "fake" or "real"
+Both datasets were extremely clean and simple, with just "text" and "label" fields.
+I checked for Nans and missing values to find any inconsistencies.

+The datasets were used separately to train single layer models using a 20% holdback for testing, and the results were compared and then cross-validated with sample sets from the other database

+## Modeling
-2. Experiment with several different types of classifiers, doing parameter searches on each to find the most accurate model of each type
+We experimented with several different types of single layer classifiers, doing parameter searches on each to find the most accurate model of each type

+Following the selection of single layer models, we built and evaluated three diffent Multi-Level Neural Networks (MNNs) models.
+The comparative results
 3. Test the resulting winning models of each type with a sample of the other dataset as a test set.

-#### Expected results
+## Expected results
 I expect that this will be similar to a spam filter.
 It will perform well for articles which are more fact based and be heavily biased toward labelling articles as “misinformative”.
-I am unsure about the availability of the existing tech described above, so that is a large x factor in putting this together.

-#### Actual Results
+## Results
 The results were suprisingly encouraging!
-All of the resulting models for both datasets and multiple sample sizes scored 90% or better accuracy.
+All of the resulting single layer models for both datasets and multiple sample sizes scored 90% or better accuracy.

 | Model         | Size | Dataset  | Best Score | Fit Time   |
 |:---------------|------|:----------|------------|:------------|